-This Cranberry Brie Crescent Wreath is the perfect appetizer for holiday season.
-Plus, it’s super easy with the help of Pillsbury Crescent Rolls!
+This Cranberry Brie Crescent Wreath is the perfect appetizer for the holiday season.
+Not only are these easy to make appetizers delicious they’re so easy to assemble!

 Love brie?
 Who doesn’t!
 Check out this Baked Brie With Red Wine Cherries and Candied Bacon & Pistachios.

 - 1 - 8 oz wheel of brie

 - Begin by making the cranberry sauce.
 In a medium-sized saucepan over medium heat, dissolve the sugar in the apple cider.
 Stir in the cranberries and stem of rosemary and cook until the cranberries start to pop (about 10 minutes).
 Remove from heat and place sauce in a bowl, discard the rosemary stem.
 Allow to thicken and cool at room temperature before assembling your wreath.

 - Open your twin pack of Pillsbury Original Crescent Rolls and roll them out on a cutting board.
 Press together the perforations of the rolls to create a solid sheet of dough.